1. About amitriptyline for pain and migraine

 - both men and women having breast swelling

 Sexual side effects are not common and should pass after the first couple of weeks.
-If they don't, and this is a problem for you, go back to your doctor to see if there's another medicine you can try.
+If they do not, and this is a problem for you, go back to your doctor to see if there's another medicine you can try.

 If you're a woman and you get vaginal bleeding after the menopause, make an appointment to see your doctor as soon as possible.